-Allen Mincer, Collegiate Professor and Professor of Physics at NYU, is a former Chair of the Department of Physics.
-He specializes in experimental particle physics and particle astrophysics.
+Allen Mincer, Collegiate Professor and Professor of Physics at NYU, specializes in experimental particle physics and particle astrophysics.
 He is currently also a member of the ATLAS collaboration, which is studying the nature of the elementary building blocks of matter at the CERN Large Hadron Collider in Geneva, Switzerland.
 His research at NYU has a long, continuous history of generous support by grants from the National Science Foundation.
 He is co-author of approximately 200 scientific publications, including the discovery of the top quark with the D-Zero collaboration.
-His interests include education, and in addition to teaching in the Physics Department he has taught in the Steinhardt School’s Department of Teaching and Learning, been involved in research in physics education, and has twice been awarded the CAS Golden Dozen Award for Teaching Excellence.
+His interests include education, and in addition to teaching in the Physics Department, he has taught in the Steinhardt School’s Department of Teaching and Learning, been involved in research in physics education, and has twice been awarded the College’s Golden Dozen Award for Teaching Excellence.

 Daily Life in China, 1750–1950